 Nicknamed the “Mona Lisa of the North,” Girl With a Pearl Earring is probably Johannes Vermeer's most celebrated work.
 It’s been used on the cover of many art books, it adorns a range of merchandise, it has appeared in a range of humorous alterations online, Banksy turned it into a graffiti on a Bristol wall and it has inspired the 1999 novel of the same name by American author Tracy Chevalier and subsequently the movie based on it.

-The painting has captivated so many people, drawing unprecedented crowds to The Mauritshuis, the art museum in The Hague, Netherlands where it is now housed.
+The painting has captivated so many people throughout history, drawing unprecedented crowds to The Mauritshuis, the art museum in The Hague, Netherlands where it is now housed.
 It became iconic for the distinct position of the girl, her enigmatic gaze, the colors and the delicate quality of the light.
-Although it appears to be a portrait, the work is actually a “tronie” – a painting of an imaginary figure that depicts a certain type or character.
+Although it appears to be a portrait, the work is actually a "tronie" – a painting of an imaginary figure that depicts a certain type or character.

-The recent scientific investigation of the world-famous painting has revealed elements that make the subject more “personal”, even if her identity remains a mystery.
+The recent scientific investigation of the world-famous portrait has revealed elements that make the subject more "personal", even if her identity remains a mystery.
 Conducted by an international team of scientists from February 2018, the investigation, the first of its kind, sheds new light on the famous painting.

 Johannes Vermeer was the greatest of the Dutch genre painters, who took his subject matter from everyday life.
 However, Vermeer did not simply record the world around him, but he carefully crafted poetic constructions based on what he observed.

-Estimated to have been painted around 1665, Girl with a Pearl Earring is the Dutch artist’s most famous painting.
-Not a portrait but a tronie – the head of an ideal type, it depicts a young beauty in an exotic dress, wearing an oriental turban and an improbably large pearl in her ear.
-Even though a girl possibly sat and posed for this painting, it displays too few distinctive features – there are no moles, scars or freckles to be seen.
+Estimated to have been painted around 1665, Girl with a Pearl Earring is the Dutch artist's most famous painting.
+Not a portrait but a tronie - the head of an ideal type, it depicts a young beautiful woman in an exotic dress, wearing an oriental turban and an improbably large pearl in her ear.
+Even though a girl possibly sat and posed for this painting, it displays too few distinctive features - there are no moles, scars or freckles to be seen.

-Set against a black background, the girl features the striking blue and yellow turban and a glistening pearl.
-Vermeer’s mastery of light and shade can be seen on her luminous skin, while subtle glimmers of white on her parted red lips make them appear moist.
-Although we don’t know the identity of the girl, she looks familiar, mostly due to the intimacy of her gaze.
+Set against a black background, the young woman features the striking blue and yellow turban and a glistening pearl.
+Vermeer's mastery of light and shade can be seen on her luminous skin, while subtle glimmers of white on her parted red lips make them appear moist.
+Although we don't know the identity of the girl, she looks familiar, mostly due to the intimacy of her gaze.
 However, by leaving the corners of her eyes undefined, the artist offers no clue of her emotional state.
 Her expression is pleasingly ambiguous, contributing to the work being an iconic masterpiece.

 Vermeer himself is as enigmatic as his most famous painting since only about 34 paintings survive from his oeuvre.
 He began his career as a history painter, depicting scenes from ancient Greek and Catholic lore, but from the outset, he trained his eye on women.
 He soon shifted to the genre scenes of domestic life that made him famous.
 As the art critic Edward Rothstein wrote, his lifetime project was “an almost metaphysical quest for the precariously poised instant, an ideal we would now consider photographic.”